The Simple Step That Might Make Your Hangovers Less Miserable

-Planning your dinner before a big night out is almost as exciting as deciding what you're going to wear or browsing Yelp for the best happy hour bars.
-Usually, if you know you're going to be drinking a lot, you're probably going to pick a big, hearty meal that will keep your stomach on its best behavior if you happen to drink too much.
-Before drinking, pizza, burritos, and burgers usually seem more appetizing than, say, sushi, soup, or salad.
+Planning your dinner before a big night out is almost as exciting as deciding what you're going to wear or browsing Trip Advisor for the best happy hour bars.
+Usually, if you know you're going to be drinking a lot, you're probably going to pick a big, hearty meal that will keep your stomach on its best behaviour if you happen to drink too much.
+Before drinking, pizza, burritos, and burgers usually seem more appetising than, say, sushi, soup, or salad.

 Some people are under the impression that eating certain foods before drinking will prevent a hangover, because the food "soaks up alcohol" in your stomach.
 But is that accurate, or just something people tell themselves before getting drunk?
 According to Alexis Halpern, MD, emergency medicine physician at New York-Presbyterian/Weill Cornell Medical Center, it's true.